loneicewolf/ciphers-python/README.md

 | Cryptography In Python (Using Jupyter-Notebooks)
 --------------------------------------------------

+PREFACE:

+This is my first git, or one of the very first anyway.
+Because of that, it's not that neatly sorted, and built up.
+So, it could be errors(language, etc).
+I'm fixing those, but if you find any - or want to improve/add/change something, contact me!
+I appreciate it!

+*W.M*

 Historical and Modern Ciphers - implemented in Python using Jupyter Notebooks!
 Key words: Cypher, Cipher, Cyphers, Ciphers, cryptography, encryption, obfuscation, enciphering, deciphering